digitalideation/ba_218_comppx_h1901/docs/content/week02.md

 Experiment with the toy NN:
 + Create a shape detector
++ Make the shape detector work with your webcam
 + Visualise the training process
-+ Create a shape detector working with your webcam
-+ Build a simple image classification (try [mnist fashion](https://github.com/zalandoresearch/fashion-mnist))
++ Build a classification model using different datasets (try [mnist fashion](https://github.com/zalandoresearch/fashion-mnist))
-+ Try to do some of the above or the other examples provided with ToyNN using another [tool](../#tools)
++ Try to do some of the above or to replicate the examples provided with ToyNN using another [tool](../#tools) and compare the performances
 + [More ideas](https://github.com/shiffman/NOC-S18/wiki/Homework-6) :new:

 ## Going further